WebAssembly/spec/document/syntax/modules.rst

    In the current version of WebAssembly, at most one memory may be defined or imported in a single module, and *all* constructs implicitly reference this memory :math:`0`.
    This restriction may be lifted in future versions.

-   It is unspecified how embedders map this array into their process' own virtual memory.
-   However, linear memory is sandboxed and does not alias other memory regions.

 .. _syntax-global: